mmf1982/QTnetCDF/README.md

   * "e" data set as error on x for line plot
   * "u" data set as error on y for line plot
   * "m" to load to misc.
 Data can then be combined with other data via the "/", "*", "+" and "-" buttons.
 Note that a+b/c will be calculated as (a+b)/c.
 The data set here (either as a full 1, 2, 3 or 4 D variable or a 1D or 2D subset) can either be set as x, y or z (*as x* etc) variable or directly plotted (*plot misc*) ![Misc](/images/misc.png)
+  * "f" to load to flag.
+This variable together with "<" or ">" and a value typed in the corresponding field can be used to select only data (for x, y, z or m) for which the flag condition is fullfilled.
+To use this, first load a specific variable as flag (by pressing flag on a variable), then press either "<" or ">" and then type a value in the field and then press enter.
+Use this flag on either x,y,z or m.
+Note: The dimensions must agree.
+Only those data points for which the flag condition is fulfilled are plotted.
+Other values of the chosen variable (for x, y, z or m) are set to Nan.
+Note: This means also that the variable is converted to float for the purpose of plotting.

+## New features in 0.0.3:
+  * The just described feature to flag out data with pressing "f" on a variable and setting its limits:
+    "f" to load to flag.
+This variable together with "<" or ">" and a value typed in the corresponding field can be used to select only data (for x, y, z or m) for which the flag condition is fullfilled.
+To use this, first load a specific variable as flag (by pressing flag on a variable), then press either "<" or ">" and then type a value in the field and then press enter.
+Use this flag on either x,y,z or m.
+Note: The dimensions must agree.
+Only those data points for which the flag condition is fulfilled are plotted.
+Other values of the chosen variable (for x, y, z or m) are set to Nan.
+Note: This means also that the variable is converted to float for the purpose of plotting.
+This cannot currently be combined with the lasso selector.
+Note that "f" is currently not activated on the table view; this means that only "full variables" can be used for flags.
+  * Support for matplotlib > 3.4
+  * for x-y-z plots, z now also supports 4D data (as before x and y need either to be both 1D or 2D).
 ## New features in 0.0.2:
   * for x-y-z plots, z now also supports 3D data (as before x and y need either to be both 1D or 2D), but no slicing in other directions is possible.
 If there are different axis having the same dimensions, a pop-up window requires information on which axis to slice along.
   * for x-y-z plots, nans in the x- and y- variables do not use pcolor any longer and hence there is a speed gain.
 However, these masked values are "transferred to the z values.